 The book is so old, and I think, valuable, that it is housed in the third floor restricted section.
-Someone has to go back and get it for me.
+Someone has to go back there and get it for you.
 I look at the book’s old fashioned reddish brown hard back cover, the back in the day check out card stuck on the inside pocket documenting that the last time someone checked out Maud Martha was September 13, 1972, when fines were “One cent a day on juvenile cards and two cents a day on adult cards for each book kept overtime.”

 “What she liked was candy buttons, and books, and painted music (deep blue, or delicate silver) and the west sky, so altering, viewed from the steps of the back porch; and dandelions.”

 "But the sun was shining, and some of the people in the world had been left alive, and it was doubtful whether the ridiculousness of man would ever completely succeed in destroying the world—or, in fact, the basic equanimity of the least and commonest flower: for would its kind not come up again in the spring?
 Come up, if necessary, among, between, or out of—beastly inconvenient!—the smashed corpses lying in strict composure, in that hush infallible and sincere."

 I go into my sewing room, look at the Redwork in Blue quilt hanging lonely on the design wall.

 Next, I am reading Blessing the Boats by Lucille Clifton, BOA Editions, Ltd, 2000.
 In Blessing the Boats, I am reminded of honesty, the integrity and fearlessness needed to create.
 You just gotta put it out there.
 Say, “Here, this is what I made.”